 The process of acrylic paint drying is water molecules and some other agents’ evaporation.
 Binder and pigment stay and stick to each other.

-In fact, there are 2 stages of drying for acrylic paint:
+In fact, there are 2 stages of drying acrylic paint:

 - Fast dry stage – we call it dry to touch, it means a soft film has already formed on the top of the paint.
-This also means for us that water will no longer dilute paint, but the paint is still sensitive to pressure.
-Still it is not a full dried painting.
+This also means for us that water will no longer dilute the paint, but the paint is still sensitive to pressure.
+Still, it is not a full-dried painting.

-- Second stage is when the whole paint body, even under the thin dried film, will dry.
+- The second stage is when the whole paint body, even under the thin dried film, will dry.
 After this, the painting is completely dried or cured.
 The water evaporates completely during this stage.
-This is why thickness if the paint will affect the drying time – all paint should be dried.
+This is why the thickness of the paint will affect the drying time – all paint should be dried.

 Tip from Tri-Art Manufacturer: touch the back of the painting support, if it is cold then there is still water left in the paint that needs to evaporate.It means it is still drying.